-Erskine seeks to ensure the safety of all during periods of hazardous weather, while faculty, staff, and students are strongly encouraged to use caution and good discretion when traveling to and from the campus and while on the campus so as to reduce the risk of injury to themselves and to others.
+Erskine seeks to ensure the safety of all during periods of hazardous weather.
+Faculty, staff, and students are strongly encouraged to use caution and good discretion when traveling to and from campus and while on campus so as to reduce the risk of injury to themselves and to others.